hectoryee/hectoryee.github.io/_posts/2018-12-03-linkedin-scraping.md

 ---
 title: Scraping Data from LinkedIn
 excerpt: Gather data from LinkedIn using Selenium.
+Selenium automates a browser, imitating a user.
 published: true
 date: 2018-12-03
 categories: project